-CBS started its own streaming video service in 2014 and with the launch of Star Trek Discovery, its popularity soared.
+CBS started its own streaming video service in 2014.
+With the launch of Star Trek Discovery, its popularity soared.
+With even more original content on the way, is CBS All Access now a must-have streaming service?
 Check out our CBS All Access Review to see what you can get now.

 Most of the traditional broadcast networks took the easy way out with their streaming strategies: if you have a cable subscription, you can live-stream your local station.
 CBS took a different approach by setting up its own over-the-top streaming service.

 All Access is an ad-supported subscription service for CBS’ broadcast content.
 You get on-demand access to the latest episodes of CBS’ hottest TV shows, as well as over 9,000 episodes from the network’s sixty-year back catalog.
 Sports fans will appreciate getting local streams of NFL games, pro golf tournaments, and the NCAA Basketball Tournament.
 CBS also develops subscriber-only content including spinoffs of Big Brother, The Good Wife, and Star Trek.

 That approach seems to have gone well since its launch in 2014.
 CBS All Access reached 8 million subscribers in mid-2019, which was 2 years ahead of its goal.
 It also wants to have over 20 million subscribers by 2025.

 What accounts for that success?
 People like it.
 CBS has aired five of the ten most popular TV shows on broadcast or cable TV.
 The Big Bang Theory took the top spot followed by NCIS.
 The other top performing shows included Bull, Blue Bloods, and Thursday Night Football.
 The service is also drawing in huge crowds with targeted original content, including Star Trek: Discovery, a Twilight Zone reboot, and an upcoming Star Trek series staring The Next Generation’s Captain Picard reprising his role.